ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 # Order an SSL certificate
 {: #order-an-ssl-certificate}

-Secure Sockets Layer (SSL) is a technology that encrypts traffic between the client application and the server application, and is accomplished by using a public key/private key system that uses an SSL certificate.
+Secure Sockets Layer (SSL) is a technology that encrypts traffic between the client application and the server application.
+SSL is accomplished by using a public and private key system that uses an SSL certificate.
 {: shortdesc}

-SSL certificates contain the server’s public key, dates for which the certificate is valid, a host name for which the certificate is valid, and a signature from the certificate authority that issued it.
+SSL certificates contain the server’s public key, dates for which the certificate is valid, a hostname for which the certificate is valid, and a signature from the certificate authority that issued it.

-{{site.data.keyword.cloud}} offers certificates that can be acquired and purchased without having to go through a third-party vendor/site.
+{{site.data.keyword.cloud}} offers certificates that can be acquired and purchased without having to go through a third-party site.

 {{site.data.keyword.cloud_notm}} offers yearly and bi-yearly SSL certificates for customers that offer various benefits, including: